syncfusion/ej2-react-docs/src/maps/maps/providers/openstreetmap.md

 import { usa_map } from 'usa.ts';
 import * as React from "react";
 import * as ReactDOM from "react-dom";
-import { MapsComponent, LayersDirective, LayerDirective, Zoom } from '@syncfusion/ej2-react-maps';
+import { MapsComponent, LayersDirective, LayerDirective } from '@syncfusion/ej2-react-maps';

 ReactDOM.render(
             <MapsComponent id="maps">